datawire/ambassador-docs/docs/edge-stack/3.2/topics/running/environment.md

 regardless of the configuration of `mappingSelector`\\`selector`.

 In version `3.2` this bug was fixed and resources that configure a selector will only be associated if **all** labels required by the selector are present.
 This brings the `mappingSelector` and `selector` fields in-line with how label selectors are used throughout Kubernetes.
-To avoid unexpected behaviour after the upgrade, add all labels that configured in any `mappingSelector`\\`selector` to `Mappings` you want to associate with the `Host` or the `Hosts` you want to be associated with the `Listener`.
-You can opt-out of this fix and return to the old association behaviour by setting the environment variable `DISABLE_STRICT_LABEL_SELECTORS` to `"true"` (default: `"false"`).
+To avoid unexpected behavior after the upgrade, add all labels that configured in any `mappingSelector`\\`selector` to `Mappings` you want to associate with the `Host` or the `Hosts` you want to be associated with the `Listener`.
+You can opt-out of this fix and return to the old association behavior by setting the environment variable `DISABLE_STRICT_LABEL_SELECTORS` to `"true"` (default: `"false"`).
 A future version of
 $productName$ may remove the ability to opt-out of this bugfix.

 > **Note:** The `mappingSelector` field is only configurable on `v3alpha1` CRDs.
 In the `v2` CRDs the equivalent field is `selector`.